Adenomyosis: Transvaginal ultrasonography

 The power Doppler or Doppler ultrasonography function can be used during transvaginal ultrasonography to help differentiate adenomyomas from uterine fibroids.
 This is because uterine fibroids typically have blood vessels circling the fibroid's capsule.
 In contrast, adenomyomas are characterized by widespread blood vessels within the lesion.
 Doppler ultrasonography also serves to differentiate the static fluid within myometrial cysts from flowing blood within vessels.

 The junction zone (JZ), or a small distinct hormone-dependent region at the endometrial-myometrial interface, may be assessed by three-dimensional transvaginal ultrasound (3D TVUS) and MRI.
 Features of adenomyosis are disruption, thickening, enlargement or invasion of the junctional zone.
+There is no consensus about the actual histology of the junctional zone and a recent review showed that the ultrasound, MRI and histology all define and describe the junctional zone differently.

 Magnetic resonance imaging

 Magnetic resonance imaging (MRI) provides slightly better diagnostic capability compared to TVUS, due to the increased ability of MRI to differentiate objectively between different types of soft tissue.
 This is possible with MRI's higher spatial and contrast resolution.
 Overall, it is estimated that MRI has a sensitivity of 74% and specificity of 91% for the detection of adenomyosis.
 Diagnosis through MRI focuses predominately upon investigating the junctional zone.
 The uterus will have a thickened junctional zone with darker/diminished signal on both T1 and T2 weighted sequences.

 Three objective measures of the junctional zone can be used to diagnose adenomyosis.